How We Started

 Year one was a struggle because it was also the start of the Development Academy era and the US Soccer Federation didn't support our game.
 "We didn't meet their technical standards," I was told.
 They told the academies that any player who played in the All-American game would incur a minimum two game suspension.
 This happened after we had selected our teams, so once this was made known, we endured mass defections.
 Rather than accept defeat, we decided that we would focus on the kids we had, not the kids we didn't have and we would make it great.

 While year one was a struggle to get enough money to cover expenses, I knew we had to make a go of it for other kids like Shane.
-The last seven years we have had players come to the All-American game with nothing and leave ultimately getting offers from schools such as Virginia, Penn St., Uconn, Liberty and Kentucky to name a few.
+The last nine years we have had players come to the All-American game with nothing and leave ultimately getting offers from schools such as Virginia, Penn St., Uconn, Liberty and Kentucky to name a few.